-- Conducting Preliminary screening - Mapping of beneficiaries for scheme whose financial transaction, service delivery is not depicted in seeding such as seeding with UID with EPIC Card - Mapping of beneficiaries for scheme wherein validation/authentication is done at a later stage for example, at the time of service delivery
+- Conducting Preliminary screening - Mapping of beneficiaries for scheme whose financial transaction, service delivery is not depicted in seeding such as seeding with UID with EPIC Card - Mapping of beneficiaries for scheme wherein validation/authentication is done at a later stage for example, at the time of service delivery.

-5.1.2.2 Organic Seeding (Manual Seeding / Bottom-Up Approach)
+5.5.2.2 Organic Seeding (Manual Seeding / Bottom-Up Approach)

-In organic seeding, the beneficiary and the seeding official/operator associate and perform the mapping of UID with Service Delivery Database.
+Organic seeding can be defined as a process in which the beneficiary and the seeding official/operator associate and perform the mapping of UID with Service Delivery Database.
 For example, the Aadhaar holder voluntarily provides his/her AADHAAR number at any of the seeding channel such as CSCs, Tehsildar Offices, District Level offices etc. or the seeding officials/operator interact with beneficiaries during the door-to-door survey for mapping of UID with service delivery database.
 The process of seeding could be expedited to a great extent if the scheme ID is captured as a part of KYR+ during the enrolment.